Sequential testing for structural stability in approximate factor models: Abstract

 \section{Abstract}

-We develop an on-line monitoring procedure to detect a change in a large approximate factor model.
-Our statistics are based on a well-known property of the $ \left( r+1\right) $-th eigenvalue of the sample covariance matrix of the data (having defined $r$ as the number of common factors): whilst under the null the $\left( r+1\right) $-th eigenvalue is bounded, under the alternative of a change (either in the loadings, or in the number of factors itself) it becomes spiked.
-Given that the sample eigenvalue cannot be estimated consistently under the null, we regularise the problem by randomising the test statistic in conjunction with sample conditioning, obtaining a sequence of \textit{i.i.d.}, asymptotically chi-square statistics which are then employed to build the monitoring scheme.
-Numerical evidence shows that our procedure works very well in finite samples, with a very small probability of false detections and tight detection times in presence of a genuine change-point.
+We develop a monitoring procedure to detect changes in a large approximate factor model.
+Letting $r$ be the number of common factors, we base our statistics on the fact that the $\left( r+1\right) $-th eigenvalue of the sample covariance matrix is bounded under the null of no change, whereas it becomes spiked under changes.
+Given that sample eigenvalues cannot be estimated consistently under the null, we randomise the test statistic, obtaining a sequence of \textit{i.i.d} statistics, which are used for the monitoring scheme.
+Numerical evidence shows a very small probability of false detections, and tight detection times of change-points.